 Martinez-Gonzales, R. A., & Paik, S. J. (Eds.).
 (2005).
 International Perspectives on Families, Schools, and Communities: Educational Implications for Partnerships [Special Issue].
 International Journal of Educational Research, 41 (1).

 Paik, S. J. (2002).
 Educational Productivity in South Korea and the United States [Monograph].
 International Journal of Educational Research, 35, 535-607.

 Peer-reviewed and Other Articles

-- Co-organizer of national invitational conference in Washington D.C. called “Minority Children and Youth: Families, Schools, Communities and Learning” in November of 2005.
-Funded by the U.S. Department of Education, policymakers, researchers, and practitioners were invited to discuss educational issues regarding Latino, Black, and Asian students in the U.S.
+Co-organizer of national invitational conference in Washington DC called “Minority Children and Youth: Families, Schools, Communities and Learning” in November of 2005.
+Funded by the US Department of Education, policymakers, researchers, and practitioners were invited to discuss educational issues regarding Latino, Black, and Asian students in the United States.